Latest News

 Maguire: Six high-flying stocks in energy that will attract investor interest by early 2026

 The soaring natural gas prices in Europe and the U.S. have dominated the energy market's attention this year.
-However, several sector stocks have reached multi-year highs that likely reflect the broader themes driving investment in energy in 2026.
+However, several sector stocks which have reached multi-year highs are likely to encapsulate?broader themes that will drive energy investing as a group in 2026.

-Here is a list of?of?the?standout stocks which have already surpassed price milestones in 2026.
-They are likely to continue being popular investment vehicles in the North American energy sector in 2026.
+Here is a list of stocks that are likely to be popular investments for North American energy thematic positioning in 2026.

 The AI and datacenter boom is expected to continue into 2026, and will benefit companies that manufacture parts, components, and software to connect and power electric grids, and facilities.